NubPaws/ChatApp/README.md

-### Other assignments
+## Other assignments
+### Assignment 1B
 The other half of the first assignment is under the [init-react-client](https://github.com/NubPaws/ChatApp/tree/init-react-client) branch.

+### Assignment 2
-The 2nd part of the assignment is under the [create-backend-server](https://github.com/NubPaws/ChatApp/tree/create-backend-server) branch.
+The 2nd assignment is under the [create-backend-server](https://github.com/NubPaws/ChatApp/tree/create-backend-server) branch.

+### Assignment 3
+The 3rd assinment is under the [start-android-app](https://github.com/NubPaws/ChatApp/tree/start-android-app) branch.

 # Yuval & Rami's Chat App